 Grade Level: 10th-11th

-Create a logo design for a women soccer tournament (or other sporting event), The Kickoff Classic, and present their design to class.
+Create a logo design for a soccer tournament (or other sporting event) or a local team, and present their design to class.
 If you would like to see a list of art competitions, go to IAD's contest page.

 The student will: